adxcreative/RICE/README.md

 *--number_sample_per_shard* the number of sample that will be downloaded in one shard, when it is set to 50k, the shard number would be 1M/50k=20.

-*processes_count* set the processes_count as the number of cores your machine has
+*--processes_count* set the processes_count as the number of cores your machine has

-*thread_count* increase thread_count as long as your bandwidth and cpu are below the limits
+*--thread_count* increase thread_count as long as your bandwidth and cpu are below the limits

-*output_format* decides how to save pictures. *files* saves as a set of subfolder containing pictures, while *webdataset* saves as tars containing pictures.
+*--output_format* decides how to save pictures. *files* saves as a set of subfolder containing pictures, while *webdataset* saves as tars containing pictures.

 :fire:For more details about the arguments, please refer to the [API](https://github.com/rom1504/img2dataset#api) of *img2dataset*.